swri-robotics/novatel_gps_driver/README.md

     at http://docs.novatel.com/OEM7/Content/Logs/Log_Reference.htm .
 2. ### `novatel_gps_driver`

-    A C++ library with an accompanying ROS nodelet and node that can connect to a NovAtel device over a serial, TCP, or UDP connection and translate NovAtel logs into ROS messages.
+    A C++ library with an accompanying ROS node and node that can connect to a NovAtel device over a serial, TCP, or UDP connection and translate NovAtel logs into ROS messages.